 Joanna completed work on Pattern Up the play, the result of the ‘Lifes a Carnival’ project.
 A readthrough May 18 highlighted the enthusiasm of some 40 members of the local community, as well as providing valuable feedback on where the script can be improved.
 Funding for this phase was provided by Arts Council England and Westhill Endowment.
 Joanna devised Pattern Up over 18 months with ken Hinds and June Tuitt, community activists in the Tottenham African Caribbean community and directed the production.
 Pattern Up was performed 9 times in all, mainly at community centres in North London, the College of Haringey, Enfield and NE London (twice) and two venues in Leicester where June grew up.
 Approximately 600 attended the performances.
 After each show the cast held a discussion with the audiences and gave information about the proposed work of Communities Against Violence Haringey, a grassroots community organisation founded by Ken, June and other community activists in Haringey, North London.
 See Current projects page.

-Joanna just completed directing a one man show for the Coker Arts Festival with Nick White and Wassail Productions.
+Joanna directed a one man show for the Coker Arts Festival with Nick White and Wassail Productions.
 Based on the character “Pete” from “Somerset Charabanc” it followed his character (played by Nick) and his girlfriend “Babs” (a puppet with personality) around the villages of East and West Coker, performances taking place in pub, meadow, playground, cafe and even a butcher shop!

 Joanna, made a film with Mary Renouf, her partner from imaginAge.
 “Care As You Are” is about the emotional impact of caring for parent or spouse with dementia.
 The film was being written by Mary and directed by Joanna.
 Joanna working with dementia expert Jane Dalrymple, is working closely with commissioners and carers’ groups in Somerset to create a series of workshops based on the film as a development tool for professional carers, health workers and community groups in order to stimulate carers to meet and talk about the content – to normalise the conversations about caring for a relative or spouse with dementia and the impact it has.